MIAReview

 photo credit: Cleveland Jennings

 There will be plenty of other things on the menu you wish you had the stomach capacity to eat—but that’s alright.
 Just come back.
 Make it a weekend tradition.
-That won’t be hard, because nothing about Rosie’s feels like a chore.
+That won’t be hard, because nothing about Rosie’s ever feels like a chore.

 Food Rundown